Skip to Content

 • How heavily the RV is loaded in relation to its GVWR (gross vehicle weight rating)

 All of the factors noted above combine to create greater potential for problems.
-The higher the wind, the faster you drive, the closer your vehicle is to its maximum allowable weight, and the more direct the wind is to a 90° crosswind, the more dangerous it is to drive in windy conditions.
+The higher the wind, the faster you drive, the closer your vehicle is to its maximum allowable weight, and the more direct the wind is to a 90° crosswind (i.e., coming directly from either the left or right side of the RV), the more dangerous it is to drive in windy conditions.

 You’ll notice that of the four factors listed above, only one of them is under your direct control as you’re rolling down the road and feeling “pushed around” — Driving speed.
-We’ll get to more on that below.
+We’ll discuss that further below.

 Can Wind Actually Tip an RV Over While Driving?

-Again, YES – the wind can tip an RV over, especially while you’re driving it.
-(There’s far less chance of the wind toppling an RV that’s parked.)
-The force of the wind combined with the force of wind being generated by your rig can combine to tip your RV over completely.
-This is why it’s important to always be aware of how your rig is behaving on the road, and respond accordingly based on conditions.
+Again, YES – the wind can tip an RV over, especially while you’re driving it (there’s far less chance of the wind toppling an RV that’s parked).
+The force of the wind, combined with the force of wind being generated by your rig driving down the road, can combine to tip your RV over completely.
+This is why it’s essential to always be aware of how your rig is behaving on the road and respond accordingly based on conditions.

 A tractor trailer overturned by high winds